 To get the brightest colors out of your Joseph's coat plants, plant them in full sun.
 Indoors, give them a bright window with as much direct light as possible.
 In part shade, the colors may come across as more muted, and the habit of the plants can get a little lanky.
 If the plants become loose in habit, they are amenable to pinching and shearing to keep them groomed and tidy.

 The fairly tight internodes of Joseph's coats make them very versatile and allow them to be used in a few different ways.
 Small-leaf varieties work well at the edges of garden beds, and they can be trained into more formal small hedges making them great for colorful knot gardens.
 Some of the tiny types also make great additions to terrariums and fairy gardens, as they can be trimmed and maintained at a very small scale.
 Large-leaf varieties are perfect for the middle of borders, and some have looser habits that work well mingling with other plants like petunias.
 All of the varied types of Joseph's coat work well in containers, both inside a house and out.
-If you are planning on using them in pots, use a well-drained, general-purpose potting mix with slow-release fertilizer.
+If you are planning on using them in pots, use a well-drained, general-purpose potting mix with a slow-release fertilizer.

 More Varieties of Joseph's Coat

-Plant Joseph's Coat With:
+Joseph's Coat Companion Plants

 Angelonia is also called summer snapdragon, and once you get a good look at it, you'll know why.
 It has salvia-like flower spires that reach a foot or 2 high, but they're studded with fascinating snapdragon-like flowers with beautiful colorations in purple, white, or pink.
 It's the perfect plant for adding bright color to hot, sunny spaces.
 This tough plant blooms all summer long with spirelike spikes of blooms.
 While all varieties are beautiful, keep an eye out for the sweetly scented selections.
 While most gardeners treat angelonia as an annual, it is a tough perennial in Zones 9-10.
 Or if you have a bright, sunny spot indoors, you can keep it flowering all winter.

 Dusty miller is a favorite because it looks good with everything.
 The silvery-white color is a great foil for any type of garden blossom, and the fine-textured foliage creates a beautiful contrast against other green foliage.
-Dusty miller has earned its place in the garden because it's delightfully easy to grow, withstanding heat and drought like a champion.
+Dusty miller has earned its place in the garden because it's delightfully easy to grow, withstanding heat and drought-like a champion.

 Like so many grasses, fountaingrass is spectacular when backlit by the rising or setting sun.
 Named for its especially graceful spray of foliage, fountaingrass also sends out beautiful, fuzzy flower plumes in late summer.
 The white, pink, or red plumes (depending on variety) continue into fall and bring a loose, informal look to plantings.
 This plant self-seeds freely, sometimes to the point of becoming invasive.